targetteal/o2-pt/rule-book.md

 ### Asynchronous Proposals

 Structural changes can be proposed outside circle meetings and are automatically adopted if all circle members declare that they don't have any objections.
-If any objections are raised, the proposal must be escalated to the adapt mode of a circle meeting.
+If any objections are raised, the proposal must be escalated to the _Adapt Mode_ of a circle meeting.

 It's up to the Secretary to define how this process is accomplished.

 ## Select Mode

-The goal of the select mode is to select circle members to fill the three structural roles: facilitador, Secretary and Inner Link.
+The goal of the _Select Mode_ is to select circle members to fill the three structural roles: facilitador, Secretary and Inner Link.

-Anyone in the circle can ask for the Facilitator to jump to the select mode and perform an election for one of the three elected roles.
+Anyone in the circle can ask for the Facilitator to jump to the _Select Mode_ and perform an election for one of the three elected roles.
 If that is the case, this should be done immediately.

 The process of electing the three structural roles must be done only inside a circle meeting.